cisagov/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

 The DLP solution SHALL protect personally identifiable information (PII) and sensitive information, as defined by the agency.

 <!--Policy: MS.EXO.8.2v2; Criticality: SHALL -->
 - _Rationale:_ Users may inadvertently share sensitive information with others who should not have access to it.
-Data loss prevention policies provide a way for agencies to detect and prevent unauthorized disclosures.
+Data loss prevention (DLP) policies provide a way for agencies to detect and prevent unauthorized disclosures.
 - _Last modified:_ May 2024
 - _NIST SP 800-53 Rev. 5 FedRAMP High Baseline Mapping:_ SC-7(10)
 - _MITRE ATT&CK TTP Mapping:_